 BOTTOM LINE ABOUT FATS

-Healthy fats are healthy for you.
+Natural fats, including saturated animal fats are healthy for you!

 Include healthy animal fats in your daily diet if you can, as these are naturally good sources of EPA and DHA.